 Allied radars pick up an aircraft of interest out of the 30,000 air movements daily inside the European airspace.
 If the corresponding aircraft is not using its transponder or is not in radio contact with civilian air traffic control or has not filed a flight plan, the track is reported to one of NATO’s two Combined Air Operations Centres.
 The Commander of the respective Combined Air Operations Centre, CAOC Torrejón in this case, decides whether or not to launch Quick Reaction Alert Interceptor aircraft to intercept and visually identify the Aircraft.

 The Spanish Armed Forces are a regular contributor to NATO's Air Policing.
 In addition to patrolling national airspace under NATO's Combined Air Operations Centre (CAOC) Torrejón.

-The Spanish Air Force has deployed Eurofighter 'Typhoon' aircraft belonging to 11th Wing and 14th Wing, located in Seville and Albacete respectively.
-In addition, a Radar, belonging to the Mobile Air Control Group (GRUMOCA), has been deployed in Romania with about 40 military personnel in charge of maintaining the activity of the equipment.
+In addition, a Radar has been deployed, also in Romania, from the Mobile Air Control Group (GRUMOCA) with about 40 military personnel in charge of maintaining the activity of the equipment.